Top 100 Countries by Population Growth Rate, 2025

 The fifth pattern is structural strain at both ends.
 Very fast growth can overwhelm schools, transport, health systems and housing if investment lags.
 Negative growth can undermine tax bases, labor supply, regional balance and pension sustainability.
 Demographic pressure looks different at the top and bottom of the ranking, but both matter.

-What it means in practice: if you track countries for migration, real estate, consumer demand, labor markets or long-run economic potential, population growth is one of the simplest early signals to watch.
+What it means for readers: population growth is a useful early signal for migration trends, housing demand, consumer markets, labor supply and long-run economic potential.
 It does not tell the whole story, but it quickly shows where demand, workforce pressure or aging risk is likely to build next.

 Why is Qatar first by such a large margin?